Rou325/hertz-myself/README_EN.md

 ## 🎧 What It Does

-Reads what you've been talking about today, figures out your vibe — then throws a song at you.
-Not the kind that's stuck in everyone's head for 15 seconds.
+Reads what you've been talking about, checks the weather, picks a song that fits.
+Not the 15-second earworm kind.
 The kind you actually want to listen to.

-**Blind-box delivery** — push times change daily, keeps it a surprise.
+Push times change daily, keeps it a surprise
-**Just rate it** — drop a number 1-10, it learns as you go.
-Skip if you can't be bothered.
-**No nagging** — won't bug you to rate, won't spam you.
+Drop a number 1-10, it learns as you go.
+Skip if you can't be bothered Won't bug you to rate, won't spam you

 ## 📦 Install